soehmann/vertxDockerPoc/README.md

 ## Local run

 You can also run these POC on local machine and you'll see that all messages be send and no timeout occurs.
-Start at first the mongo docker container by ```./run.sh startEnv``` from the dockertests directory.
-And then go into producer directory and build the jars by: ```mvn clean install```.
+Go into producer directory and build the jars by: ```mvn clean install```.
 Start the application by: ```mvn spring-boot:run -Dspring.profiles.active=localA``` and ```mvn spring-boot:run -Dspring.profiles.active=localB```
 Switch back to the dockertests directory and now you can run the test ```mvn clean verify```, but before move the ignore flag from local test (ConnectionIntegrationTest#sucessfulConnection_ProducerToProducer_onLocal) to the other test method.